 - At least SPA or SPB unequal to 0 - SPC equal or unequal to 0 - > The control does not position the free rotary axis.
-The position before tilting the working plane is maintained. - Since the workpiece was not positioned, the control aligns the working plane coordinate system according to the programmed spatial angle.
+The position prior to tilting the working plane is maintained - Since the workpiece was not positioned, the control orients the working plane coordinate system in accordance with the programmed spatial angle

-If no transformation type was specified, the control uses the COORD ROT transformation type for the PLANE functions
+If no transformation type was selected, then the control uses the COORD ROT transformation type for the PLANE functions

-The example below shows the effect of the TABLE ROT transformation type in conjunction with a free rotary axis.
+The following example shows the effect of the TABLE ROT transformation type in conjunction with a free rotary axis.

-N60 G00 B+45 R0 Pre-position rotary axis N70 PLANE SPATIAL SPA-90 SPB+20 SPC+0 TURN F5000 TABLE ROT Tilt working plane
+N60 G00 B+45 R0 Pre-position rotary axis N70 PLANE SPATIAL SPA-90 SPB+20 SPC+0 TURN F5000 TABLE ROT Tilt the working plane

 - > The control positions the B axis to the axis angle B+45 - > With the programmed tilting situation with SPA-90, the B axis becomes the free rotary axis - > The control does not position the free rotary axis.
-The position of the B axis before tilting the working plane is maintained - > Since the workpiece was not positioned, the control aligns the working plane coordinate system according to the programmed spatial angle SPB+20
+The position of the B axis prior to the tilting of the working plane is maintained - Since the workpiece was not also positioned, the control orients the working plane coordinate system in accordance with the programmed spatial angle SPB+20